 The empty slot advances a further 1 slot along the main line.
 It is now 3 slots beyond start of loop.
 It has also passed the end of the (virtual) station loop; it is 0.8478 slots beyond end of loop.
-The slot containing the next stopping train has arrived at start of loop.
+(Refer to the distances along the RH axis.
+The end of the virtual station loop is at 2.1522 distance slots; the empty slot, at 3 distance slots exactly, is 0.8478 distance slots beyond it.)
+The slot containing the next stopping train slot 4) has arrived at start of loop.